gateio/gateapi-csharp/docs/RebateApi.md

 # **UserSubRelation**
 > UserSubRelation UserSubRelation (string userIdList)

-User-subordinate relationship
+User-subordinate relationship.

-Query whether the specified user is in the system
+Query whether the specified user is in the system.

 ### Example
 ```csharp